Is recruitment your biggest salon business headache?

 Why enter into a salary war with your competitors to sign up the best employees?

 Does Apple have to pay over the odds for the world’s best programmers?
-Do top salons Michael Van Clarke or Andrew Barton pay staff more than other employers?
+Does Sam Pearce at the Potting Shed Spa or Jamie Stevens hair salons pay more than other employers?

 Yet gifted employees are queuing up to join them.